MachineEditor/mve-docs/trainer/Config-params.md

 Model parameters are the same as DeepFaceLab parameters

 Model growing is a process of training the model with a low resolution and then increasing the resolution and training it further.
 Each stage appends new block to the input of the encoder and output of the decoder and each stage double the resolution of the model but reduces the overall capacity so the dimensions need to be adjusted accordingly.
 Growing can increase the training speed and add stability to the training process, but it is not required for training.
+More information about growing can be found in the [Progressive Training Guide](Progressive-training.md).

 - archi - saehd model architecture (only SAEHD - valid values are -u, -t, -d)
 - resolution - model resolution, should be dividable by 32 (448 is max for free version)